The city of Saco has agreed to pay association fees it owes the Island Terrace Owner’s Association through September.

 Island Terrace Owners Association members have said the absence of the city’s association fees puts them in a difficult spot financially.

-Association member David Susman said at a City Council workshop Monday that the city’s decision to withhold association fees was “a loss we just can’t afford.”
+Association member David Susman said at a City Council workshop this month that the city’s decision to withhold association fees was “a loss we just can’t afford.”
 He said the association was considering replacing a boiler, and it wouldn’t be able to work with a financier to get a bank loan if it wasn’t receiving its monthly fees from Unit 91.

 The City Council gave Sutherland the directive to pay up the association dues, and also asked the city to move forward on the sale of the property.